-Naruto Shippuden Box Set 10 is a three DVD set that contains episodes 113 through 126 of Naruto Shippuden.
+Naruto Shippuden Set 10 is a three-disc set that contains Episodes 113 through 126 of Naruto Shippuden.
 The first two discs contain five episodes each, while the third disc contains four episodes and the set’s special features.

 English Publisher: VIZ Media